Management and Oversight

 Board of Directors

-The Board of Directors is our highest governance body.
-It is comprised of nine members, including a chair, a deputy chair and seven independent directors, two of whom are women.
-Elected at general shareholders’ meetings for renewable terms of two years, members are tasked with determining business guidelines and policies, as well as economic, social, and environmental targets for JBS.
-In addition, they are responsible for monitoring the company’s performance and overseeing the management of the Board of Executive Officers.
+Our Board of Directors is our highest governance body.
+It comprises 11 members, including a chair, a deputy chair and nine independent directors, including two women.
+Elected at general shareholders’ meetings for renewable terms of two years, members determine business guidelines and policies and economic, environmental, and social targets for JBS.
+They are also responsible for monitoring the company’s performance and overseeing the management of the Board of Executive Officers.

 Board Advisory Committees